tewynkoop/TylerWynkoop/index.md

 # <span style="color:#267CB9"> Objective </span>
 -----

-* Looking for a job in the IT Field
+* Searching for a job in the IT Field

 # <span style="color:#267CB9"> Work Experience </span>
 -----